arvigeus/AZ-204/Questions/App Service.md

 ---

-When would you use Hybrid Connections feature?
+Question: When would you use Hybrid Connections feature?

 - [x] To access an on-premises system or service securely.
 - [ ] To restrict access to your app from a set of well-defined IP addresses.